Growth and Income Portfolio Equity Composite

 Results are based on fully discretionary accounts under management, including those accounts no longer with the firm.
 Returns include the effect of foreign currency exchange rates.
 Composite performance is presented gross of foreign withholding taxes on dividends, interest income, and capital gains.
 Withholding taxes may vary according to the investor’s domicile.
 Composite returns represent investors domiciled primarily in the United States.
 Past performance is not indicative of future results.

 The U.S. Dollar is the currency used to express performance.
 Returns are presented gross and net of management fees and custodial fees and include the reinvestment of all income.
 Both gross and net returns are reduced by trading expenses for accounts that pay commissions on trades.
 Beginning in 2015, certain accounts pay an asset-based fee to their custodian that includes all trading expenses.
 This results in a “pure gross” return for these accounts as only net of fees returns are reduced by this asset-based fee.
 Pure gross returns are shown as supplemental information to net of fee returns.
 Net of fee performance was calculated using a model fee.
 Model net returns are calculated by applying a model fee of 1.5% at the composite level annually.
-The model fee is the highest tier of the investment management fee in effect
+The model fee is the highest tier of the investment management fee in effect for this composite.
+The annual composite dispersion presented is an asset-weighted standard deviation calculated for the accounts in the composite the entire year.
+Additional information regarding policies for valuing investments, calculating performance, and preparing GIPS reports are available upon request.

 The composite dispersion and 3yr annualized standard deviation are calculated using gross returns.